flocked/FZSwiftUtils/README.md

  }
  ```

- You can also specifiy iterate options:
+ You can also specifiy iterate options.

  ```swift
  /// Iterates files, including files in subdirectories and hidden files.